fbpx

 When purchasing online, it’s good to look for a reputable breeder and read customer reviews to ensure you’re getting a healthy tarantula.

-You should also request pictures of the tarantula prior to committing to a purchase.
+You should also request pictures of the tarantula before committing to a purchase.

 If purchasing from a pet store, look for a tarantula that is active, alert, and displays no visible signs of distress.